About Taste of Provence

 "A la Barrigoule"

-Traditional Provençale dish of artichokes heart braised with onions, garlic, potatoes, carrots in seasoned broth of white wine and water
+Traditional Provençale dish of artichoke hearts braised with onions, garlic, potatoes and carrots in a savory white wine broth.

-Traditional salad from the French Riviera with tuna, green beans, hardboiled egg, potatoes, bell pepper, cherry tomatoes served with a vinaigrette
+Traditional salad from the French Riviera with tuna, green beans, hardboiled egg, potatoes, bell peppers and cherry tomatoes, served with a red wine vinaigrette.

 Christophe 's favorite

 Confit duck leg, served with potatoes gratin and Tomates Provençale (tomatoes stuffed with parsley, garlic and breadcrumbs)

-Two half tomatoes stuffed with parsley, garlic, olive oil and bread
+Two half tomatoes stuffed with parsley, garlic and breadcrumbs.

 Arugula salad with Dijon mustard vinaigrette